intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    directory, containing information, such as the line coverage (for example, see the file traces/addr2line.lst).

-#. **Match coverage against smatch report.** Finally, to get an idea of
+#. **Match coverage against Smatch report.** Finally, to get an idea of
-   what the campaign has covered, we provide some functionality to analyze the obtained line coverage against the smatch report.
-Using the following command, you can generate a file (traces/smatch\_match.lst) containing the lines from the smatch report that the current fuzzing campaign has managed to reach.
-Run the smatch analysis using:
+   what the campaign has covered, we provide some functionality to analyze the obtained line coverage against the Smatch report.
+Using the following command, you can generate a file (traces/smatch\_match.lst) containing the lines from the Smatch report that the current fuzzing campaign has managed to reach.
+Run the Smatch analysis using:

    .. code-block:: bash